kubernetes/website/docs/admin/node-conformance.md

 ## Node Conformance Test

-*Node conformance test* is a containerized test framework validating whether a node meets the minimum requirement of Kubernetes with a set of system verification and functionality test.
-A node which passes the test is qualified to join a Kubernetes cluster.
+*Node conformance test* is a containerized test framework that provides a system verification and functionality test for a node.
+The test validates whether the node meets the minimum requirements for Kubernetes; a node that passes the test is qualified to join a Kubernetes cluster.

 ## Limitations

-There are following limitations in the current implementation of node conformance test.
+In Kubernetes version 1.5, node conformance test has the following limitations:

 * Node conformance test only supports Docker as the container runtime.

-## Prerequisite
+## Node Prerequisite

-Node conformance test is used to test whether a node is ready to join a Kubernetes cluster, so the prerequisite is the same with a standard Kubernetes node.
-At least, the node should have installed:
+To run node conformance test, a node must satisfy the same prerequisites as a standard Kubernetes node.
+At a minimum, the node should have the following daemons installed:

 * Container Runtime (Docker)
 * Kubelet

-## Usage

-### Run Node Conformance Test
+## Running Node Conformance Test

+To run the node conformance test, perform the following steps:

-* **Step 1:** Point your Kubelet to localhost `--api-servers="http://localhost:8080"`,
-because the test framework starts a local master to test Kubelet.
+1. Point your Kubelet to localhost `--api-servers="http://localhost:8080"`, because the test framework starts a local master to test Kubelet.
 There are some other Kubelet flags you may care:
   * `--pod-cidr`: If you are using `kubenet`, you should specify an arbitrary CIDR